-I’ve been going through old CD ROMS, looking at archives of works from the 1990’s.
+I’m going through old CD ROMS, looking at archives of works from the 1990’s.

 Back then a friend suggested I should try the Flash animation software for drawing.
 The software was very basic and had a more limited interface than other drawing programs.
 I liked the fact that there were limited options.
 Later versions of Flash became more sophisticated, which I found too complicated.
 The native platform for Flash is the computer screen and it seemed an interesting tool to draw with at that time as we entered the digital era.